django CMS Installer¶

 django-admin.py is installed in the same directory

-The installer is tested on Windows 7 with Python versions 3.4.2 and 2.7.8 installed using official MSI packages available at http://python.org.
+The installer is tested on Windows 10 with Python version 3.8.6 installed using official MSI packages available at http://python.org.

 Please check that the